-Eight formative assessment ideas that can provide teachers with evidence of learning that can help them adjust their lesson plans to ensure all students understand what’s being taught.
-Eight formative assessment ideas that engage the entire classroom, creating a truly student centered learning environment.
+Eight formative assessment ideas that can provide you with evidence of learning that can help you adjust your lesson plans to ensure all your students understand what’s being taught.
+Eight formative assessment ideas that engage your entire classroom, creating a truly student centered learning environment.

 So far, our blogs have touched on the following formative assessment ideas:

 1. The Popsicle Stick

 The eighth formative assessment idea we’d like to share with you is commonly referred to as Jigsaw.
 With this concept, the class is broken into groups ranging in size from four to six students.

 - Each student is given an index card with a different question and reads their question aloud to the group

 - One student in each group is assigned to be a record keeper, keeping track of the number of students that a) get it, b) sort of get it, c) aren’t quite sure, or d) just don’t get it

 - Once each question has been read, the groups reassemble so the groups are comprised of students who all had the same question.
 They then work collaboratively as a team to prepare one answer